R

 temptxt <- tempfile(fileext = ".txt")

-# Example 1: Use FFdownload to get a list of all monthly zip-files.
+# example_1: Use FFdownload to get a list of all monthly zip-files.
 Save that list as temptxt.

 FFdownload(exclude_daily=TRUE,download=FALSE,download_only=TRUE,listsave=temptxt)